Renderers#

 Parameters:

-• obj (Page or Section) – object to be rendered
+• page (Page) – page instance to be rendered

 get_region_data(region, title)#